 Propagating Tree Collards from Cuttings

-The basic steps for rooting a tree collard are: take a cutting, place it in a container with a growing medium, keep the soil moist, and wait patiently for your new plant to grow.
+The basic steps for rooting a tree collard are: take a cutting, plant it in a container with potting soil, keep the soil moist in appropriate lighting, and wait patiently for your new plant to grow.

-Below is a video we did on propagating tree collards from cuttings, followed by a more detailed written explanation.
+Below is an updated video we made in 2020 on propagating tree collards from cuttings, followed by a more detailed written explanation.

 Take a cutting

-The two key ingredients are moisture and sunlight.
-During a hot time of year you’ll want to place your cutting somewhere shady that is protected from the heat.
+During a hot time of year you’ll want to root your cutting somewhere shady that is protected from the heat.
 It is important that it get at least some sunlight though- it will die without any sunlight.
 During cooler months shade isn’t as critical, in fact your plant will root faster in the sun as long as it doesn’t get too hot and dry out.
 Tree collards can tolerate some freezing weather, but it is best to protect your cuttings from hard freezes until they have roots and are planted in the ground.
 In warm times of year you’ll want to water your cutting at least once a day, maybe more if it’s very hot.
-Some people suggest putting a plastic bag over the cutting to help keep it humid.
-With this technique you run the risk of overheating and cooking your plant.
-We don’t recommend using a plastic bag.
-Also, don’t try to root your cutting in pure water.
-This works for plants like mint, but will rot your tree collard plant.

 Besides keeping the soil around your cutting moist, you should leave it alone.
 Don’t pull it out to check for roots.
 They might be there… and you might break them off when you’re trying to check on them.
 Wait for you tree collard to start growing new leaves.
 We’ll post a picture of our tree collard cutting from the example above when it has more leaves to give you an example of when it will be ready to plant out.
 Once your tree collard plant have a fair amount of new growth and you can perhaps see a couple roots poking out your pot’s drainage holes, you’ll know it’s time to plant it in the garden.
 Three to six weeks is a fairly common wait time, though it can take longer.